ahlstromcj/seq66/README.md

             of event-editor "Store" button to denote saving is needed.
         *   Refactoring quantization alterations for future upgrades.
 Added an option to jitter the notes in the seqroll.
         *   The usual raft of humiliating bug-fixes.
+A small sample: Updating the event list when recording stops; fixing record button in pattern editor; fixing note-selection refresh; and about a dozen more.
     *   Version 0.99.7:
         *   Issue #110 follow-ons:
             Cannot save tempo (BPM) in Windows when